 - it is necessary to investigate a complaint made against us;

 - it is part of a spot check to ensure that customer service standards are being met;

 - it is used to train BE Offices’ staff; or

 - it is necessary to comply with any applicable law or regulation or the rules or requirements of any of the relevant regulatory authorities.

 When we receive a complaint we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.

 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone personally.

 We usually have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.

 We will keep personal information contained in complaint files in line with our retention policy.
-This means that information relating to a complaint will be retained for four years from closure in a secure environment.
+This means that information relating to a complaint will be retained for two years from closure in a secure environment.